United Technologies (UTX) Q2 2017 Results - Earnings Call Transcript

 Thanks, Akhil.
 I'm on slide four, and I'll be speaking of the segments in constant currency, as we usually do.
 And as a reminder, there's an appendix on slide 12 with additional segment data as a reference.

 Otis sales were $3.1 billion in the quarter.
 That was up 1% organically.
 Excluding China, organic sales were up 4%.
 Operating profit was down 5% at constant currency.
-Contribution from higher service volume and productivity was more than offset by continued pricing and mix pressure in China and strategic investments in service and E&D. Foreign exchange translation was a 2-point headwind to sales and earnings.
+Contribution from higher service volume and productivity was more than offset by continued pricing and mix pressure in China and strategic investments in service and E&D. Foreign exchange translation was a 2 point headwind to sales and earnings.

 New equipment sales were up 1%.
 Mid-teen growth in North America and high single-digit growth in Europe were largely offset by a 12% decline in China, where the market environment remains very challenging.
 Service sales were up 5%, including the benefit of acquisitions.
 Otis saw solid growth in modernization and repair, while maintenance sales were up low single digit.
 New equipment orders were flat in the quarter, with 6% growth in North America offset by a decline of 14% in Europe on tough compares.
 In China, Otis saw 3% orders growth, with unit orders up 7%.